54weasels/sun3_60/schematics/production/Readme.md

 The schematics call for U408 to be a hex inverting buffer for the serial port, but we need it to be straight through - this is happening because we didn't implement the whole RS232 level logic.
 Alternatively you can just leave out the buffer altogether and just hook up to U408 pin 1 for transmit, and pin 9 for receive - but you're losing some protection in doing that.

+### TOD
+The circuit for U303 32.768Khz clock for the TOD is very weird and should be replaced with a standard capacitor to ground model.
+Right now adding the variable capacitor in-line causes the TOD to not work/not interrupt anymore.
+Leaving it out means a much more speedy clock than normal.

 ## Bad placement/footprint
 - U402 oscillator for serial is more common as DIP16, you can easily make an adaptor or purchase the correct size
 - for the SIMM holder I purchased, the bottom mechanical support is too big for the hole
 - a few capacitor footprints are smaller than the part that needs to go in there.
+- Original S500 pulldown resistor for the differential signals is a 10-pin SIP 40.2 1% unobtainium deal.
+It's not even fully used at the moment since the coax section is deleted.
+This will be moved to discrete 40.2 ohm resistors as soon as possible.
+-